 Most programmes run for three years before they reset members’ points.

 If you are an infrequent spender consider getting a credit card with reward points that never expire.
 There are banks in the market offering reward points with infinite lifespans; BSN Happy Reward, Maybank Treatpoints and Alliance Bank Timeless Bonus Points.
 Remember though to keep yourself updated on their Terms & Conditions in case the companies decide to alter their policies.
 Also check to see if they update their catalogues regularly.
-Citibank and Maybank are also known to have a wide selection of redemption items.
+Citi credit cards and Maybank credit cards are also known to have a wide selection of redemption items.

 Big Points for Big Spenders